 Market Size and Position

-In silver, our peer group are other primary silver miners, although it should be noted that much of global silver production is derived as a by-product of gold, lead, zinc and copper mines.
+In Silver, our peer group are other primary silver miners, although much of global silver production is derived as a by-product of gold, lead, zinc and copper mines.

-To assess our competitiveness within our peer groups, we look primarily at the following two factors, neither of which are materially influenced by the aforementioned market dynamics:
+To assess our competitiveness within our peer groups, we look primarily at the following two factors, neither of which are materially influenced by market dynamics:

-We track all-in sustaining costs (AISC) as a means to monitor current production costs and preparations for future production; however, we continue to use the traditional cash cost metric as we believe it is more representative of the production costs incurred during the period, eliminating distortions caused by non-recurring sustaining costs.
+We track all-in sustaining costs (AISC) in accordance with the guidelines issued by the World Gold Council, as a means to monitor current production costs and preparations for future production; however, we continue to use the traditional cash cost metric as we believe it is more representative of the production costs incurred during the period, eliminating distortions caused by non-recurring sustaining costs.
 We define cash cost as the total cash cost (cost of sales plus treatment and refining charges, less depreciation), less revenues from by-products, divided by ounces of silver or gold sold.
 Our strategic objective is to remain in the lowest quartile of the cost curves.

 Cash costs provide a picture of a company’s current ability to extract its resources at a reasonable cost, but longterm competitiveness is dependent on the actual size of the resource base.
 A strong indicator of future production is the ability to convert measured, indicated and inferred resources into proven and probable reserves.
 We continuously invest in exploration across price cycles to expand and strengthen our asset base, using strict cost criteria to ensure that extraction will be economically viable even in low metal price environments.
 As a result, our total resources and reserves have grown at a fairly steady pace and we have a range of organic growth projects that extend across the prospecting, drilling and resource definition stages, ensuring that we can benefit from the next cyclical upswing.